JonathanHolland/METR4202-Kinect/README.md

 - Install the Kinect for windows SDK
 - Download and install OpenCV for Windows

-- Extract the coffeeNotSleep.zip file of the sample and then open Visual Studio to import this project template.
+- Extract the 4202p2.zip file of the sample and then open Visual Studio to import this project template.

 - add *OpenCVFolder\include* and *KinectSDKFolder\inc* to the C\C++->General->Additional Include Directies Tab under **Project Properties**